Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>I might watch some more now.
 Let's see if I find any. :)</sub>

 <sub>(*And I usually don't ask people for movie recommendations, because I hardly see any.
-It's always random search, that makes me watch something otherwise I'm more than happy with my chinese village cooking videos. :P*)</sub>
+It's always some random search, that makes me watch something, otherwise I'm more than happy with my chinese village cooking videos. :P*)</sub>

-<sub>Oh, there is something that I think of writing everyday but it just slips my head only (*my poor little memory*).</sub>
+<sub>Oh, there is something that I think of writing everyday but it just slips my head only (*my poor little memory*).
+But today finally I remember writing it!</sub>

 <sub>So, I always feel like I never spent money for my own-self (other than the essentials), like no money for my hobbies or my self care and stuff.
 It's mostly I love doing for people I admire.
-But I was wrong, I really never thought of it only.
-I just spent some 17k bucks (7.5k once + 9.5k once) on my dieting thing.
+But (for the first time) I was wrong.
+It really never clicked me only, until this week.
+I actually spent some 17k bucks (7.5k once + 9.5k once) on my dieting thing.
 Yup, that's something huge I spent just for myself & I feel really happy & satisfied about it. :)</sub>

 <sub>*(I know that (👆️) makes no sense, but it's something big and new for me that I never usually do for myself, so that's worth writing here. :))*</sub>